EDCD/EDMarketConnector/README.md

 - Mac: Copy and paste the following into a Terminal app window: `defaults write uk.org.marginal.edmarketconnector querytime -int 0` and press Enter.
 - Re-start the app.

+### Update Error!
+The [GitHub server](https://github.com/Marginal/EDMarketConnector/releases/latest) that hosts this app's updates only supports TLS 1.2 and higher.
+Follow [these](https://help.passageways.com/hc/en-us/articles/115005183226-How-to-enable-TLS-1-2-in-Internet-Explorer-11-and-MS-Edge) instructions to change your Windows settings to disable the [deprecated](https://tools.ietf.org/html/rfc7568) SSL 2.0 and 3.0 protocols and enable TLS 1.2.

 ### Location of configuration files
 If your configuration has been corrupted, or badly set, such that you can't run the program to fix it, or you otherwise need to directly access the configuration then these are the locations of the configuration: